JesusFilm/core/apps/docs/docs/04-engineering-practices/03-internationalization/02-implementation/02-supported-languages.md

 | Urdu       | Pakistan           | ur                  | ur-PK                   |
 | Vietnamese | Vietnam            | vi                  | vi-VN                   |

-Note: While most languages in the locales list use two-letter codes, some variants like Chinese Traditional (`zh-Hant-TW`) require more specific codes to properly support different versions of the same language using the format language-SCRIPT-REGION format.
+Note: While most languages in the locales list use two-letter codes, some variants such as Traditional Chinese (`zh-Hant-TW`) require more specific codes to properly support different versions of the same language using the format (`language-SCRIPT-REGION`) format.